-The Working Time Regulations 1998 put limits on the number of hours that an employee should work each week and defines minimum rest periods between shifts.
+The Working Time Regulations 1998 place limits on the number of hours that an employee should work each week and define minimum rest periods between shifts.

-An employer must take all reasonable steps - in order to fulfil their legal duty to protect the health and safety of employees - to comply with the regulations.
-In addition, employers must keep records to demonstrate compliance.
+Employers must take all reasonable steps to fulfil their legal duty of care to protect the health and safety of their employees.
+Employers are required to both comply with the regulations and keep records to demonstrate compliance.

-Successful tiredness-related injury claims have been made in circumstances where an employer has breached this duty of care.
+Successful tiredness-related injury claims have been made in circumstances where an employer has breached their duty of care.

 The Working Time Regulations 1998 implement the EU's Working Time Directive 1993.
-Split into six parts, Part II of the WTR deals with the main rights and obligations concerning working time.
+The regulations are split into 6 parts.
+Part 2 (entitled "Rights and obligations concerning working time") addresses employee rights and employer obligations concerning working time.

-The legislation also includes specific provisions regarding night shift work.
-Evidence of an employer's breach of these provisions may support a night shift injury claim.
+The legislation also includes specific provisions for night shift work.

 What are the key provisions of the Working Time Regulations?